 During this phase, it is important to avoid micromanagement.
 Ensuring that every employee follows the exact work procedures is difficult, not only for remote workers but also for the workers in your office.
 Under these circumstances, business owners do not have to drive too much attention to the work methods, rather they should focus on the end result.
 Is the remote worker completing the tasks in a timely manner?
 What is the quality of his or her output?
 How much time does it take for a remote worker to complete certain tasks relative to an office-based worker?
 These are the questions that project owners should be asking themselves.

 In other cases, remote workers are an integral unit of your staff.
 For example, in the plumbing industry, most of the work is conducted across work sites.
 Communicating, and monitoring becomes extremely difficult in the absence of proper management systems.
 However, today's digitalized market offers solutions for all of the aforementioned problems.
 A simple google search for “remote employee time tracking solutions” can help you identify ways you can manage your remote staff.

 Having that said, an important component of successful remote employee time tracking is feedback.
 You should be willing to notify employees on how well they’ve completed their work or where they need improvement.
 If you don’t reach out to them first, they may even hesitate to ask questions on how certain tasks should be done - which can potentially lead to errors due to misunderstandings.

 Apart from your giving feedback, you should also encourage feedback from your employees.
 Having their input on how they feel regarding your management style, the time tracking apps you’re using, or the complexity of the software they work will make you a better manager, and increase the satisfaction of your employees.

-Various employee management systems, time tracking, and payroll management tools provide the necessary resources to make the implementation of such a process as smooth as possible.
+Various employee management systems, apps that monitor time and attendance, and payroll management tools provide the necessary resources to make the implementation of such a process as smooth as possible.
 Start the remote journey now, and stay ahead of competition forever!